Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 </details>

 With this example, we can see that using a function allows us to run the same code multiple times, while keeping the code relatively concise.
-This code could be even more concise by using a loop, a topic we will review a future lesson.
+This code could be even more concise by using a loop, a topic we will review in a future lesson.

 ### The `return` Keyword